|Beyond the apostrophe!|

 Acting out short stories (NOT learning lines) helps with confidence, spontaneity and improvisation.
 A sense of humour helps.
 Try picking random roles and characters rather than predictable ones.
 Why not add sound effects using your home-made instruments?

 12. Ball of Wool

-Working in a circle, we passed the ball of wool to the person who supplied the next sentence of the story.
+Working in a circle, we passed the ball of wool to the person who must supply the next sentence of the story.
 Stories are tangled webs!
 This activity is a brilliant way to demonstrate the intricacy of narrative in a kinaesthetic interpersonal fashion.

 13. Superhero Job Advert

 Write an advert designed to recruit a superhero.
 The task is to outline the most appropriate skills, qualifications and experience needed for the role.
 This activity leads naturally into storytelling.

 14. Role Transformations

-In this activity we invented a basic story but then made some big changes in the characters, e.g. male to female, young to old, human to animal, hero to victim etc. This approach encourages children to think outside their comfort zone.
+In this activity we invented a basic story but then made some major changes in the characters, e.g. male to female, young to old, human to animal, hero to victim etc. This approach encourages children to think outside their comfort zone.

 15. Secret Instructions